Building the future of perpetuals trading

 © Chris Tran 2025 All Rights Reserved

-Crafting a world class perpetuals trading experience used by 100,000 traders and processing over $6 billion of volume.
+Crafting a world class trading experience which drove $8 billion of transaction volume

 Product Designer